fresns/docs/clients/en-US/api/editor/draft-update.md

 [
     {
         "code": "code",
-        "value": "value", // If json then convert to string "isPrivate": false, // Private or not (public display or not) "fskey": null
+        "value": "value", // Multiple selection values are stored in array format and passed as a string in the format ["value", "value"]
-    }
+        "isPrivate": false, // Private or not (public display or not) "fskey": null // If it is an editor plug-in, it is the editor fskey }
 ]
 ```